memberful/memberful-wp/readme.txt

 = 1.9.0 =
 * Store product description when syncing them from Memberful.
-* Fix bug when switching to a different Memberful site, and signing in as members from the old site.
+* Fix bug when switching to a different Memberful site, then signing in as a member from the old site.

 = 1.8.1 =
 * Fix plugin deployment problem.